Bark! Bark! Bark! Bark!

 ‘Eh…look son, how much am I due you?
 To be honest I’m a bit short just now and forgot about this altogether.
 Give me a minute though and I’ll…’

 His speech was halted by the door banging shut.
 The barber was gone.
-The old man looked left to right in nothing more than shock.
+The old man looked left then right in nothing more than shock.
 He looked down at Audrey.
 She continued to sleep peacefully at the foot of his chair.
 He scrambled towards the door before yanking it open and peering outside, looking up and down the landing for any sign of the barber.
 He was gone.
 Away.
 Vanished.
-The old man touched his chin in bewilderment, slowly edging back inside, wondering how the barber had made such a quick getaway and why he hadn’t taken payment from him.
+The old man touched his chin in bewilderment, slowly edging back inside, wondering how the barber had made such a quick getaway and why he hadn’t taken any payment from him.
 Closing the door and sliding the chain back on he made a quick, darting check of the flat with his eyes; no, nothing taken.

 ‘Well that was bloody strange’ he said out loud.
 He walked back to his chair, feeling slightly lighter and somehow sturdier than previously, and sat down, gently caressing his hair with his left hand, careful not to disturb the gelled work of art atop his head.
 His right hand reached automatically for his pack of Regal.